Best Ukulele Pickup: Buying Guide

 Cons:

-• Might be too big for Soprano Ukulele
+• Probably too large for a Soprano Ukulele

-And, the best of all, the build quality is superb just like you would expect from the products made in the USA.
+The best thing about these products is that the build quality is really impressive, just like you’d expect from something made in the USA.

 Pros: